 Islamophobia in America after 9/11

-The fear of Islam further increased with the upsurge of so-called ISIL (the Islamic State of Iraq and Levant) also known as ISIS and the manner the US mainstream media presented it, which tend to discredit Muslims and depict their faith and them as a dangerous and aggression.
+The Islamophobia and fear of Islam further increased with the upsurge of so-called ISIL (the Islamic State of Iraq and Levant) also known as ISIS and the manner the US mainstream media presented it.
+All it tend to discredit Muslims and depict their faith and them as a dangerous and aggression.

 The communications director at the Council on American-Islamic Relations, Ibrahim Hooper, features the rise in recent anti-Muslim assaults to the Charlie Hebdo shooting, and the coverage of mainstream media on “radical Islam” whereas not using the “radical” word for non-Muslim beliefs.